 8.)
 Warm up those tastebuds.

 Before you jump straight to the green bean casserole, turkey and stuffing, you have to remember: Thanksgiving is a marathon, not a sprint.
-Especially if you’re hosting a crowd or attending dinner with more than a small handful of people, it might be nice to open the afternoon or evening with some appetizers.
+It might be nice to open the afternoon or evening with some appetizers.

 Plus, football is on, right?
 You definitely need some snacky food to get your appetite going for later -- just be careful not to overdo it!
 And you might be tempted to splurge when you take a look at this dip, a cranberry rosemary cheese spread from 12 Tomatoes.